Kentico/xperience-by-kentico-shopify/README.md

 ### Limitations

-**Shopify API can return maximum of 250 items in one API request**.
+- **Shopify API can return maximum of 250 items in one API request**.
 For larger number of products, pagination needs to be implemented.
 More info can be found in the [Usage-Guide.md](./docs/Usage-Guide.md#limitations).

+- Only one currency pre website channel is supported.

 ## Screenshots